Amartya-Jha/decryption/fernet symmetric key decryption/README.md

-input 1 requires the file location of the encrypted text input 2 requires the file location of the key
+input 1 requires the file location of the encrypted text \n input 2 requires the file location of the key